Rodrigo (footballer, born 2002)

-Rodrigo Alves de Holanda Santos (born 4 June 2002) is a Brazilian professional footballer who plays as a defensive midfielder.
+Rodrigo Alves de Holanda Santos (born 4 June 2002) is a Brazilian professional footballer who plays as a defensive midfielder for Nacional-AM.

 Club career

 Born in Barra de São Miguel, Alagoas, Rodrigo hails from a family of footballers, with his brother, Jean, and a number of cousins pursuing careers in the sport.
-He started his own career with local sides Projeto Barrinha and Sport Club Agrimaq, the latter of which had a partnership with professional club Vasco da Gama.
+He started his own career with local sides Projeto Barrinha and Agrimaq, the latter of which had a partnership with professional club Vasco da Gama.
 Having briefly attended a school in Maceió on a scholarship, he joined Vasco da Gama at the age of thirteen.

 In his first start for the club, in a 5–0 Campeonato Carioca win over Resende, he impressed with his performance in midfield, having been played out of position as right-back in previous games.